Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to a word or phrase that has two meanings, usually one innocent and one risqué or ironic.
-The phrase is figurative because the meaning cannot be deduced from the individual words, and it refers to a specific type of wordplay.
+The idiom is figurative because the meaning cannot be deduced from the individual words, and it refers to a specific type of wordplay.

 Origin: